4teamwork/ftw.simplelayout/README.rst

 Then you got several profile from wich you can choose from:

+- ``ftw.simplelayout`` **lib** profile - Just the basics without any ContentTypes.
+This profile is also available for Plone 5

-- ``ftw.simplelayout`` default profile - Installs everything you need include default DX based content to start with.
+- ``ftw.simplelayout`` **default** profile - Installs Simplelayout with default ContentTypes and everything you need to create content the Simplelayout way.

-- ``ftw.simplelayout`` js lib profile - Only installs the JS library and the control panel.
-  No example content, no further views.
-This profile is for Developers, who want to write their own simplelayout content types and views.

-- ``ftw.simplelayout`` develpment profile - Only installs the JS library with non minified resources and the control panel.
+- ``ftw.simplelayout`` **development** profile - Installs non minified versions of *simplelayout.js* and *simplelayout.css* - for DEV environments.
+You need to install this profile on top of lib or the default profile
-  No example content, no further views.
-This profile is for Developers, who want to write their own simplelayout content types and views.

 This package uses the `Simplelayout Javascript Lib <https://github.com/4teamwork/ftw.simplelayout/ftw/simplelayout/browser/client>`_, which provides the basic functionality.
 Further this package provides a Plone integration of the Simplelayout Lib: